ThinkBuildPush/htmx-set/docs/form.md

 Not implemented

 ### .popForm()
-Hydrates form field values or selects dropdown item base don passed data array|object.
+Hydrates form field values or selects dropdown item based on passed data array|object.

 ### .validate()
 Currently only validates required fields and returns true or false depending on whether values are missing.
 Should return a promise with field names that are missing values.